vigneshbhuvan-nus/tp/docs/team/gabrielsimbingyang.md

   statistics and switching tabs.
   * Highlights: This implementation was incredibly difficult to implement because it utilised portions of logic, model and ui.
 Implementing this feature allowed me to understand the inner working of AddressBook and allowed me to greater help my teammates with their work by communicating to them what is and is not technically feasible in this product.
-This enchancement also affected what code can be added to the future and what existing code can be removed.
+Since this is a core feature, this implementation also affected what code can be added to the future and what existing code can be removed.
 Modifying the implementation to allow the program to switch between play mode and command mode also required deep analysis of design alternatives.
   * Credits: I wrote this by myself but I utilized the existing commands created by my teammate, Melanie.